RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 * JustDecompile (Telerik - free)
 * IL Spy (open source)

 I've included a copy of pre-v6 Reflector that you can play around with in the samples' `\Tools\ReflectorV6` folder.
+Open reflector and then drag a .NET DLL into it.

 To give you an idea, here is our sample `FoxProInterop.dll` displayed in Reflector: